-Additional capacity for development on Trout Lake was calculated assuming sewage treatment in future on-site septic systems achieves 86% retention of septic-related TP as was noted in local monitoring and was applied to existing development.
-All future development was also assumed to be permanent occupancy.
-Three development scenarios, 1) the build out of existing vacant lots of record, and 2) the build out of existing vacant lots of record + the conversion of all seasonal residences to permanent use, and 3) the build out of existing vacant lots of record + the conversion of all seasonal residences to permanent use + development of 20% of the remaining capacity (i.e. 20 lots on Four Mile Bay or inflowing streams and 83 lots on Trout Lake Main Basin or inflowing stream) were used to model future TP concentrations in Four Mile Bay and Trout Lake - Main Basin (Table 9).
+Three development scenarios, 1) the build out of existing vacant lots of record, 2) the build out of existing vacant lots of record + the conversion of all seasonal residences to permanent use, and 3) the build out of existing vacant lots of record + the conversion of all seasonal residences to permanent use + development of 20% of the remaining capacity (i.e. 20 lots on Four Mile Bay or inflowing streams and 83 lots on Trout Lake Main Basin or inflowing streams) were used to model future TP concentrations in Four Mile Bay and Trout Lake - Main Basin (Table 10).

 The build out of vacant lots of record on Four Mile Lake (west), Four Mile Lake (east) and Four Mile Bay were included in the assessment of Four Mile Bay since it is theoretically the downstream receiving waterbody.
-The build out of existing vacant lots of record increased TP from 6.25 μ g/L to 6.44 μ g/L, which is less than the MWQO of 7 μ g/L (Table 9).
+The build out of existing vacant lots of record increased TP from 6.25 μ g/L to 6.44 μ g/L, which is less than the MWQO of 7 μ g/L (Table 10).
 Development of vacant lots plus conversion of seasonal residences to permanent use resulted in a TP concentration of 6.63 μ g/L in Four Mile Bay.

-The build out of vacant lots of record on Trout Lake (main basin), as well as upstream lakes, increased TP concentration from 4.79 μ g/L to 5.03 μ g/L (Table 9).
+The build out of vacant lots of record on Trout Lake (main basin), as well as upstream lakes, increased TP concentration from 4.79 μ g/L to 5.03 μ g/L (Table 10).
 Development of vacant lots of record plus conversion of seasonal residences to permanent use resulted in a TP concentration of 5.13 μ g/L. All development scenarios resulted in modelled TP concentrations that were less than the respective PWQO.